fxsrt10/OracleCodeRED/README.md

 Best use of Oracle Cloud Wins!

 Guidelines:
-Just make whatever hack you and your team makes utilize Oracle Cloud in some way, whether its:
+Just make whatever hack you and your team makes utilize Oracle Cloud in some way, whether it's:
- * Hosting your web server on our services
+ * Hosting your web app on our services
  * Building and deploying a REST service to feed into or mobile application
  * Even using our SaaS applications to base your project around it all counts towards the challenge.

+ Also tweet us with the #OracleCloud with your hack!

 ## Useful Links